Gone With The....

 Harper Davis

 Interesting perspective.
-I saw Optimization differently - more as Optimization.
+I saw GPU Programming differently - more as HLSL.